Legal 18: Emancipation or CHSPE?

 So….WHAT DO I NEED for my child to compete with those 18 year olds who look younger?

 Honestly, sometimes the producer really wants an adult LOOK.
-As an example, look at the “kids” on Glee, Vampire Diaries and Gossip Girl.
+As an example, look at the “kids” on Vampire Diaries, Gossip Girl and AP Bio.
 They are adults, playing children.
 They have created an illusion that high school students are really beautiful, beefy and older looking.
 So maybe the producer really wants that look—in which case you can’t do much to increase your chances.

 Other than that, it all depends on what the producer wants to accomplish with a younger actor.
 It might help here separate the LEGAL from the EDUCATIONAL.

-Legally and educationally, the GED and the CAHSEE do nothing for you.
+Legally and educationally, the GED (except in New Jersey) and the CAHSEE do nothing for you.
 So forget about ‘em.
 That leaves us with the other three options: Emancipation, early High School Graduation, and the CHSPE.

 If the producer is concerned about minors who might “disaffirm” their contract (the LEGAL way of getting out of a contract because you were young—under 18), emancipation is what they want.
 The child can be on set by themselves, they can sign their own contracts, not have “mom” on the set at all, etc. The down side of emancipation is that it is solely a LEGAL remedy, and has nothing to do with the Education Code.
 The kid still has to go to school, and a set teacher is still needed.
 Child Labor laws and short work hours still apply.
 It also has some potential for exploitation since they may be able to take advantage of a child who may not be wise to legal issues, and the child’s signature would be binding.